mpkondrashin/certlist/README.md

 **CertList generates CSV file with all server TLS inspection certificates with info on which IPS boxes they are used**

+##

+Resulting CSV file has following columns:
+-	CertName - certificate name as it was provided in SMS console
+-	SubjectName - certificate X.500 subject
+-	IssuerName - certificate X.500 issuer
+-	ExpirationDate - date after which the certificate is no longer valid
+-	EffectiveDate - date before which the certificate is not yet valid
+-	KeySize0 - size of the key (1024, 2048, ...)
+-	SerialNumber - serial number of the certificate
+-	Thumbprint - certificate thumbprint
+-	SignatureAlgorithm - used cryptographic algorithm
+-	Version - used certificate version (usually 3)
+-	SSLServerProxies - name of the SSL server proxies names configured in SMS and using this certificate
+-	IpsName - name of Tipping Point IPS using this certificate
+-	ManagmentIP - Tipping Point IPS management IP address
+-	Tos - Tipping Point IPS TOS version

 ## How to use:
 1. Create API Key
 2. Write config file